-provide an estimated idea of costs to be expected by a purchaser of property in South Africa.
-Mere reference to the tables may result in these may be updated during the course of 2021, subsequent to the date of publication hereof.
-The Deeds Office fees are according to NB: the conveyancing fees serve as a GUIDELINE only as per recommended guidelines of fees and are subject to change and updates Government Gazette dated 1 March 2021, effective from 1 April 2021.
-The table is therefore illustrative in nature, and is intended to issued by the various law societies from time to time.
-This fees guideline relates to instructions received as from 1 July 2020, and in misapprehension as to the costs involved, and fees may vary from the guideline based on each matter quoted for.
+Government Gazette dated 28 February 2022, effective from 1 April 2022.
+The table is therefore illustrative in nature, and is intended to provide an estimated idea of costs to be expected by a purchaser of property in South Africa.
+Mere reference to the tables may result in these may be updated during the course of 2022, subsequent to the date of publication hereof.
+The Deeds Office fees are according to NB: the conveyancing fees serve as a GUIDELINE only as per recommended guidelines of fees and are subject to change and updates ssued by the various law societies from time to time.
+This fees guideline relates to instructions received as from 1 May 2021, and in misapprehension as to the costs involved, and fees may vary from the guideline based on each matter quoted for. with compiling these tables, we reserve the right to correct any possible inaccuracies and cannot be bound by them.